JIeCoRyI3/tg-news-creator/README.md

 You can also select Telegram channels and click **Start Posting** to forward all new items directly to Telegram.
 Press **Stop** to close the connection and halt posting.
+Use the **Filters** tab to manage Custom GPTs that score posts before posting.

 ### Telegram Bot Setup